Master Award in

 Course Coverage:

-- Legislation of employment; rights and responsibilities of employment; payment related regulatory and legal rights; data protection, conditions and contract terms.
+- Legislation of employment; rights and responsibilities of employment; payment-related regulatory and legal rights; data protection, conditions, and contract terms.

-Analysing the impact of ethical requirements on human resource policies in an organisation:
+Analysing the impact of ethical requirements on human resource policies in an organisation

 Course Coverage: